yamtl/yamtl.github.io/docs/examples/linked-list-reversal-example.md

 [**Download**](../assets/downloads/yamtl-linkedlistreversal.zip) the linked list reversal project (ZIP file).
 You can unzip and import the project into an IDE of your choice.
 This documentation will provide details on how to setup the example project on Eclipse, IntelliJ and VSCode.

 YAMTL uses groovy scripts to define the models and transformations so generally any IDE will need some Groovy support through extensions/plug-ins.
-Make sure to have YAMTL correctly configured or do the necessary steps found in the [YAMTL Workspace Configuration](../yamtl.md#workspace-configuration) section before you run the project.
+Make sure to have YAMTL correctly configured or do the necessary steps found in the [Choosing an IDE](../yamtl-ide.md) section before you run the project.

 ### **Eclipse**

 Unzip the downloaded project.
-In Eclipse, click on ``File → Import → Existing Projects into Workspace → Select root directory → Finish``.
+In Eclipse, click on ``File → Import Gradle Project → Select root directory → Finish``.
 This will import and load the project in the IDE.

 Right click on ``src/test/groovy/linkedListReversal/ReverseLinkedListTest.groovy`` then ``Run as → JUnit Test``.
 Once the test is completed, a new ``outputList.xmi`` will be generated in the ``model`` directory.
 Examine this file and notice if the linked list has been reversed.